titom73/ansible-junos-ztp/roles/ztp-push-dhcp/README.md

       ftp_root:       # Home dir of the FTP server
       soft:           # FTP directory to store software
       junos_local:    # Location where Junos configurations are stored
+      software_local: # Location where software packages are stored locally
 ```